-Kathryn Bishop Eckert (Omoto), FPS Chairman, is an architectural historian and historic preservationist who has studied buildings and cultural landscapes throughout Michigan and assisted its communities with preservation activities.
+Kathryn Bishop Eckert (Omoto), FPS Chair, is an architectural historian and historic preservationist who has studied buildings and cultural landscapes throughout Michigan and assisted its communities with preservation activities.
 Born and raised in Detroit but now living in Leland, she is Michigan’s past State Historic Preservation Officer and a former advisor to the Midwest Office of the National Trust for Historic Preservation.
 She was a founding member of Preserve Historic Sleeping Bear, Keweenaw National Historical Park Commission, and Friends of the Michigan State Capitol.
 Buildings of Michigan, Revised Edition (University of Virginia Press, 2012) is the most recent of her writings on state and regional architecture.
 She is a 2012 Fellow of the Society of Architectural Historians.
 She received Honorary Affiliate Member awards for distinguished service to the profession of architecture from the Michigan and Detroit Chapters of the American Institute of Architects, as well as the President’s Award for contribution to Michigan’s architectural heritage from the Michigan Historic Preservation Network.
 Kathryn received her bachelor’s degree from Mount Holyoke College and her master’s in art history and Ph.D. in American studies from Michigan State University.

-Craig Miller resides in Leland Township and is very active in land conservancy and preservation efforts in Leelanau County.
+Craig Miller, director emeritus, resides in Leland Township and is very active in land conservancy and preservation efforts in Leelanau County.
 He is currently the Board Chair of the Leelanau Conservancy.
 Craig is a retired management member of the Grand Rapids/Kalamazoo law firm of Miller Johnson; a former Director of the Keystone Community Bank; a former managing partner of a real estate group engaged in the preservation and development of historic properties; a former board Chairman and President of the Sherman Lake YMCA Character Development Center; former Chair of the American Bar Association Committee on Employments Law; and several other charitable organizations.
 Craig is a graduate of the University of Michigan, B.A., and Wayne State University Law School, J.D.

 Joanie Woods, FPS Assistant Treasurer, resides in Leland and is very active in a broad range of community activities.
 She presently serves on the Stewardship Committee of the Leelanau Conservancy, as Co-Chair of Wildflower Rescue.
 Joanie is former Chair of the Leelanau Heritage Route, and continues as a member of the committee.
 Joanie graduated from Abbot Academy (now Andover), and received a B. A. from the University of Colorado.

-Keith Ashley is a resident of East Leland and is active as the Chairman of the Leland Township Planning Commission.
+Keith Ashley is a resident of Leland Township and is active as the Chairman of the Leland Township Planning Commission.
 He is retired from a 35 year career with Michigan Bell (Ameritech) serving in various Staff, Engineering and Field positions.
 Following retirement he started an antique auto parts manufacturing business and retired after 20 years of that fun business.
 He moved to this area from St. Johns, MI, where he and his wife spent 9 years restoring a 100 year old residence back to its Victorian-era glory.